benmarwick/Pleistocene-aged-stone-artefacts-from-Jerimalai--East-Timor/readme.md

 [17] stringr_0.6.2
 [18] tools_3.1.1

 All of these are included in this repository using [packrat](http://rstudio.github.io/packrat/), a dependency management system that takes a snapshot of the libraries needed for this project and saves it in the project directory so that you can recreate those exact same libraries on another machine.
+To use this system, open the Rproj file in RStudio, then open the Rmd file and knit that.

 Other system dependencies identified using `dependencies::needs()` (https://github.com/ropensci/dependencies):